cmnemoi/eMush/README.md

 WSL2 should be installed by default on recent Windows 10+ versions.
 Try running `wsl --set-default-version 2` in a Powershell terminal.
 If it doesn't work, follow the instructions [here](https://learn.microsoft.com/fr-fr/windows/wsl/install-manual).

-Install [Debian](https://apps.microsoft.com/detail/9msvkqc78pk6) with WSL2 : `wsl --install -d Debian`
+Install [Ubuntu](https://apps.microsoft.com/detail/9msvkqc78pk6) with WSL2 : `wsl --install -d Ubuntu`

-Then launch it : `wsl -d Debian`
+Then launch it : `wsl -d Ubuntu`

-After configuring your Debian account, you can install the project following the instructions below.
+After configuring your Ubuntuaccount, you can install the project following the instructions below.

 #### Install build tools and Docker